 This was an announced inspection completed to assist in the recommendation to renew the registration of the designated centre for a further three year period.
-The inspection evidenced a good level of compliance with a service that provided safe and effective supports to the four residents currently residing in the centre.
+The inspection evidenced a good level of compliance with a service that provided safe and effective supports to the seven residents currently residing in the centre.

 The inspector was greeted by the person in charge on arrival to the centre.
-The inspector was requested to complete a COVID-19 questionnaire to assure no signs or symptoms were present.
-A request to complete hand hygiene was also done and the staff member ensured the inspector was wearing the required personal protective equipment (PPE).
-As the residents were getting ready to start their day the inspector took this opportunity to walk around the centre and meet with the person in charge.
+The inspector adhered to the required infection control measures through the inspection including wearing the required personal protective equipment (PPE) and hand hygiene.
+As the residents were getting ready to start their day the inspector took this opportunity to meet the person in charge and director of services to discuss the centre and the service being afforded to residents.

 The inspector completed a walk around of the centre with the person in charge.
-Valley View was presented as clean and homely.
+The centre was presented as clean and homely and the cleaning of the centre supported by a delegated house-hold staff.
 The centre was located in rural area with ample external space.
-This space was used to house a number of goats.
-A shed had just been repaired to house a number of rescue hens that some of the residents had purchased and were due to collect in the coming days.
-As a number of residents smoked in the centre a covered external area was in place for wet weather.
+Gardening was a favoured activity for a number of residents with a range of planted pots and shrubbery on display.
 Each resident was supported to decorate their bedroom in accordance with their interests.
-This included areas for pets such as lizards and fish.
+This included interests such as aromatherapy oils, GAA jerseys and dolls.
 Ample communal space was present with residents observed later in the day making the most of all spaces.
-Residents were observed throughout the day to be very comfortable in their environment.
+Residents were observed throughout the day to be very comfortable in their environment and relaxing in their favourite spots.